How do I dispute a transaction?

 If transactions are still pending, we cannot start the dispute process until they clear and this may extend the review timeframe.

-For credit card transactions, they will not be part of the minimum monthly payment calculations or incur interest while it’s being investigated.
-If the dispute is settled in your favour, the transaction won’t be charged to your account.
-You may see a credit applied to your account prior to when payments are due.
-If you have set up a direct debit to pay off the balance owing on your account, the disputed amount will not be part of the direct debit payment amount.
-If the dispute isn’t settled in your favour, you’ll need to pay the disputed amount and interest will be charged in accordance with your Conditions of Use
+If you’ve set up a direct debit to pay off the balance owing on your credit card account, the disputed amount won’t be part of the direct debit payment amount.
+If the dispute isn’t resolved in your favour, you’ll need to pay the disputed amount, and interest will be charged in accordance with your Conditions of Use.

-How do I withdraw a dispute?
+How do I withdraw a card transaction dispute?

-How do I dispute a direct debit setup via bank account number?
+How do I dispute a direct debit?

 • Payment amount